kescobo/oggl/README.md

 # oggl
-Repo to analyze time tracking reports from toggl
+Julia project to analyze time tracking reports from toggl